dalesgit/obsidian/pages/10th-anniversary.md

   10 years is 10 years of enfleshing "I love you" -- no matter what.

   You asked once if there was **chemistry**?
 Oh, indeed.
-  No matter what, no exceptions -- it's easier today, I'm more assured, -
+  No matter what, no exceptions -- it's easier today, I'm more assured, than yesterday -- multiplied back 10 years.
+-
 -